-Explorers 4-6 years and Explorers 7-11 years.
-Children in these age ranges stay with their parents in the worship until 11.00, before going out to their groups.
+Children in these age ranges stay with their parents in the worship until 11am, before going out to their groups.
 It is a fully staffed facility run by enthusiastic and committed volunteers.
-The morning’s programme will consist of games, Bible stories, worship songs, craft and accessible teaching.
-(We have a name card system which requires parents to drop-off their child, retain their card and then pick the child up by producing the card).
+The mornings program will consist of games, Bible stories. worship songs, craft and accessable teaching.
+We have a name card system which requires parents to drop-off their child, retain their card and then pick the child up by producing the card).

-Jubilee operates a strict child protection policy and all our volunteer children’s workers are DBS checked.
-We have produced our own Child Protection Policy, and copies are available from the church office, and are also held by the Churches Child Protection Advisory Service.
+Jubilee operates a strict child protection policy and all our volunteer children's workders are DBS checked.
+We have produced our own Child Protectiob Policy and copies are available from the church office, and are also held by the Church Child Protection Advisory Service.

-We believe every child is important and hope each one thoroughly benefits from our children’s ministry.
+We believe every child is important and hope each one throughly benefits from our children's ministry.

-If your child has special or additional needs, and you would like them to be involved please contact the us to discuss the best ways in which we can support you and your child.
+If your child has special or additional needs and you would like them to be involved, please contact us to discuss the best ways in which we can support you and your child.

 At Jubilee we are passionate about making disciples and want to see our young people choosing to follow Jesus, become part of the church and then go to the world with the message of Jesus.
 Please see below the activities we have for those aged 11-18.